 As a construction attorney, Raina has worked closely with construction project managers and project owners in design-build and architect-designed projects.
 She has extensive experience in helping private clients adhere to rules and regulations when public financing requires strict compliance.

+Raina also provides the general litigation experience necessary to handle extensive legal research, motion practice, and drafting pleadings and briefs.
+She has located and worked with a variety of expert witnesses in litigation, ranging from disputed contracts to software expertise, land and fixture valuations, and medical damages.
 Raina also maintains an active pro bono practice, assisting clients in search of domestic violence protection orders, legal guardianship petitions, and housing justice, and she is an active volunteer with the Loren Miller Bar Association Neighborhood Legal Clinic in Renton.

 Raina was a summer associate at K&L Gates in 2011.
 Prior to law school, she had a successful career in journalism, writing and editing at the Arizona Daily Star and The Seattle Times.
 During law school, she worked as an extern at the Arizona Court of Appeals and as a law clerk in commercial disputes and education law at several Southern Arizona law firms.